-Assessment of physical climate ris through 2050
+Assessment of physical climate risk trends through 2050

-Location of operations Precipitation Minimum temperatures Maximum temperatures operations Projection to 2050 0 Chincha Plant -(15-30%) +(2-2.4 °C) +(2-2.4 °C) Lima Plant +(15-30%) +(2-2.4 °C) +(2-2.4 °C) Surco office +(15-30%) +(2-2.4 °C) +(2-2.4 °C)
+Location of Precipitation Minimum temperatures Maximum temperatures operations Projection to 2050 Chincha Plant -(15-30%) +(2-2.4 °C) +(2-2.4 °C) Lima Plant +(15-30%) +(2-2.4 °C) +(2-2.4 °C) Surco office +(15-30%) +(2-2.4 °C) +(2-2.4 °C)

-We also consider it essential to assess the finan that these risks may generate for our company.
-A economic risks that could impact TDV, we hav following: GRI 201-2
+We also consider it essential to assess the financial implications that these risks may generate for our company.
+Among the main economic risks that could impact TDV, we have identified the following: GRI 201-2

-- \rightarrow Adaptation costs.
-The transition toward more sustainable practices may require significant investments in technology, processes, and materials. - \rightarrow Competitiveness.
-Failing to adapt quickly to climate risks could affect our market position compared to companies that have already implemented sustainable strategies. - -> Reduced production.
+- → Adaptation costs.
+The transition toward more sustainable practices may require significant investments in technology, processes, and materials. - → Competitiveness.
+Failing to adapt quickly to climate risks could affect our market position compared to companies that have already implemented sustainable strategies. - → Reduced production.
 To meet emissions reduction targets, we may need to adjust production levels, which would directly impact revenue.